adamgallas/SpinalDLA/README.md

 - several deep learning accelerator design examples ```(coming soon)```
 - and more...

+# Plug-and-Play RTL Modules

+This library provides users with a set of plug-and-play RTL modules, which does not require users to have a deep understanding of SpinalHDL.
+Users can simply instantiate the modules and connect them together to build their own deep learning accelerators.

+Located at ```verilog/``` directory, the RTL modules are written in Verilog, which can be easily integrated into any existing RTL design flow.

+The corresponding simulation waveforms are located at ```fst/``` directory, which can be viewed by [GTKWave](http://gtkwave.sourceforge.net/).

 # How to Use it
 This library is based on SpinalHDL with SBT build.